ionic-team/ionic-docs/src/content/intro/concepts.md

 Traditional websites use a linear history, meaning that the user navigates to a page and can hit the back button to navigate back.
 An example of this is clicking around Wikipedia where the user is going forward and backward on the browser's linear history stack.
 Ionic apps are able to take this a step further by allowing parallel navigation to happen.
 Meaning that it's possible to have multiple navigation stacks, and swap them at any moment.

-For apps the are building built with Angular and `ionic/angular`, we recommend using the [Angular Router](https://angular.io/guide/router).
+For apps the are building built with Angular and `ionic/angular`, we recommend using the <a href="https://angular.io/guide/router" target="_blank">Angular Router</a>.
 Previous versions of Ionic shipped with our own custom router, but in order to provide the best tooling and developer experience we have since moved to always using the framework's recommended router.